Posted by Dave • July 8, 2019 (Last modified July 24, 2023) • 4 min read

+Are you adding culture and values into performance reviews?
 There is more that goes into job success than carrying out role responsibilities and completing projects.
 Organizations are successful when employees work well together, support each other, and buy into the long-term mission.
-That is why it’s so important to ensure your team members embody your culture and values in everything they do.
+That is why ensuring your team members embody your culture and values in everything they do is important – and it has to be reflected in culture performance reviews.

-However, many organizations struggle to effectively include culture in employee performance reviews.
+However, many organizations struggle to effectively add culture and values into performance reviews.
 Evaluating general job performance is straightforward since managers establish objectives, processes, and metrics for their direct reports.
 But organizational culture is more of a philosophy.
 You often intuitively know if an employee follows it but may not feel comfortable assessing them on something so vague.

 The key is to remove the subjectivity by establishing a clear culture and values and a process for successfully evaluating employees on those competencies.